_WS24800

 Sapp earned a pair of degrees from UNC, a bachelor’s degree in business administration in 1993 and a master’s in sports administration in 1996.

-An avid golfer still, Sapp competed in the 2022 U.S. Senior Open and narrowly missed qualifying for the 2024 U.S. Senior Open.
+An avid golfer still, Sapp competed in the 2022 and 2025 U.S. Senior Opens and narrowly missed qualifying for the 2024 U.S. Senior Open.
+In 2025, Sapp was in the top 15 entering the final round, before a tough final round dropped him to 50th.
+However, Sapp was the only collegiate head coach to make the cut.

 He and his wife Laura have one son, Connor.